i-vs/GardenTrials/README.md

 - If a live cell has exactly two or three live neighbors, it survives.
 - If a dead cell has three live neighbors, it will come to life.

-For this project I implemented a "garden of *Life*", as simple as it should be: a garden where the user can plant seeds (or cells) and bring plants and flowers to life.
-The plants can either survive through generations or die, according to the game's rules.*
+For this project I implemented a "garden" of *Life*, as simple as it should be: a garden where the user can plant seeds (or cells) and bring plants and flowers to life.
+The plants can either survive through generations or die, according to the game's rules.

 [As a tribute to the author](https://www.youtube.com/watch?v=E8kUJL04ELA), every lone [glider](https://conwaylife.com/wiki/Glider) in the garden is considered an *ant*.